 How many Sentinels have been female?

-There have been 3 female Sentinels.
+As of this writing, there have been 3 female Sentinels.

 The Sentinel’s Creed